Mindinventory/Android-Data-Binding/README.md

 # Data Binding in Android

-Databinding is a support library provided by android to bind your UI components directly to the data source like ViewModel.In this sample project you can learn Data Binding with MVVM + Clean Architecture pattern.
+Databinding is a support library provided by android to bind your UI components directly to the data source like ViewModel.
+In this sample project you can learn RecyclerView Binding with MVVM + Clean Architecture pattern.

 # For more understanding you can read this blog: